elenaschuru/elenaschuru.github.io/README.md

 ## Hi!
-I'm currently building this website.
-Please check for updates again soon!
+I'm currently building up this website...

 ## About me
 I'm a Ph.D.
 Researcher in Political Science [at the Hertie School of Governance](https://www.hertie-school.org/en/research/faculty-and-researchers/profile/person/schulz-ruhtenberg) in Berlin studying attitudes and party competition on immigration and climate policy.
 My methodological focus is survey research and discrete-choice modelling.